David T. Kennedy: Background

 Kennedy received his B.A. and M.A. from Florida State University and graduated from the University of Miami School of Law in 1958.

-Political career
+Miami City Commission (1961–1970)

-Kennedy was elected to the City of Miami Commission in 1961.
-Kennedy used this position as a springboard to launch a successful campaign for Mayor of Miami in 1970.
+Kennedy was elected to the Miami City Commission (city council) in 1961.
+In 1963, he served as vice mayor.

+Kennedy also served as director of the Miami-Dade Chamber of Commerce, and as a member of the Government Research Council.

+In 1964, Kennedy unsuccessfully ran for the fourth district seat on the Miami Metro Commission.

+Mayor of Miami (1970–1973)

+Kennedy used his tenure on the city commission as a springboard to the mayoralty.
+In 1970, after incumbent mayor Stephen P. Clark resigned to become Miami Metro Mayor (county execjutive), Kennedy was appointed city mayor.
+He was elected to a full term in 1971.

 As mayor, Kennedy sought to transform Miami into an eco-friendly city.
 With inspiration from renowned 19th century architect Frederick Law Olmsted, Kennedy drafted the plans for the creation of Miami's Bicentennial Park, which would open in 1976.
-While mayor, Kennedy also served as campaign manager for Indiana Senator Birch Bayh's potential run for President in the 1972 Democratic primary, but when Bayh declined to run, Kennedy joined Democrats for Nixon, becoming its vice president.
+While mayor, Kennedy also served as campaign manager for Indiana Senator Birch Bayh's potential run for President in the 1972 Democratic primary, but Bayh ultimately declined to run.
+Kennedy then endorsed the unsuccessful campaign of Hubert Humphrey for the Democratic presidential nomination.
+In the general election, Kennedy joined Democrats for Nixon, becoming its vice president.
 After Nixon's reelection, it was also rumored that Kennedy would be offered an ambassadorship in Latin America, but nothing came to fruition.